obimbasmart/alx-higher_level_programming/0x06-python-classes/README.md

 5.  a class Square that defines a square by: (based on `4-square.py`)
 	- Public instance method: `def my_print(self):` that prints in stdout the square with the character #:
 		- if size is equal to 0, print an empty line

+6. Private instance attribute: position:
+	- property def position(self): to retrieve it
+	- property setter def position(self, value): to set it:
+	- position must be a tuple of 2 positive integers, otherwise raise a TypeError exception with the message position must be a tuple of 2 positive integers
+- Instantiation with optional size and optional position: def __init__(self, size=0, position=(0, 0)):